Robert Barron column: Some of us not meant to be TV stars - BC Local News

 There are any number of reasons why print reporters don’t want to be on TV, including having a voice that doesn’t really sound right when recorded, being a little shy or just not being particularly pleasant to look at (unfortunately I fit all three categories).

-That’s why when I was a reporter with the Nanaimo Daily News and the paper’s new owners at the time wanted to combine operations with the recently acquired television news station next door, most of us in the paper’s newsroom balked at the idea.
+That’s why when I was a reporter with the Nanaimo Daily News and the newspaper’s new owners at the time wanted to combine operations with the recently acquired television news station next door, most of us in the newpaper’s newsroom balked at the idea.

 Our bosses, who were mostly from accounting backgrounds and had no idea how newsrooms worked, decided they could save a lot of money if they combined the jobs of television and newspaper reporters.